Scout For Shipwrecks and Glimpse the Northern Lights on This Underrated Coastline in the Midwest

 Find art on the water in Milwaukee

 Some 30,000 works of art sit inside the Milwaukee Art Museum, but the pièce de résistance is the museum itself.
-Designed like a bird alighting on the shore, the museum’s Burke Brise Soleil, aka its “wings,” stretch open and shut twice a day—a 217-foot wingspan that also flaps gently at noon.
-The museum is set right on the waters of Lake Michigan, and while there you can wander the surrounding paths and gardens, where every angle offers a new perspective on art, architecture, and water.
-And the inside of museum is also a knockout: The walls are bedecked with paintings by O’Keeffe, Rembrandt, Monet, Picasso, Warhol, and Rothko.
+Designed like a bird alighting on the shore, the museum’s Burke Brise Soleil—aka its “wings,” with a 217-foot wingspan—stretches open and shuts twice a day and flaps gently at noon.
+The museum is set next to the waters of Lake Michigan; while there, you can wander the surrounding paths and gardens, where every angle offers a new perspective on art, architecture, and water.
+The inside of the museum is also a knockout, with walls bedecked with paintings by O’Keeffe, Rembrandt, Monet, Picasso, Warhol, and Rothko.
+If you’ve got tykes in tow, there’s even more to love: The museum now offers free admission for kids 12 and under.

 Surf on a storm in Sheboygan

 Some call Sheboygan the “Malibu of the Midwest,” but Malibu doesn’t know how to scrape a windshield, much less surf winter winds on Lake Michigan.
 Just north of Milwaukee, Sheboygan’s surfing season technically runs year-round, but the best waves rollick from August to April.
-The die-hard surfers are out there in January, riding 25 mph winds in 30º F temperatures.
-Even in September when the air is warm, a wet suit is essential.
+The die-hard surfers are out there in January, riding 25 mph winds in 30-degree temperatures.
+Even in September, when the air is warm, a wet suit is essential.

 If you’re not looking to test your buoyancy in fresh water—another added factor in Great Lakes surfing—hit the beaches for some wild spectating.
-Scout out North Beach or Kohler-Andrae State Park on a windy morning, and you’ll see Sheboygan’s signature show.
+Scout out North Beach or Kohler-Andrae State Park on a windy day, and you’ll see Sheboygan’s signature show.
+Cheer the surfers on with a Sheboygan brat in hand, on a round Sheboygan hard roll, sprinkled with onion and brown mustard.
+Like a Chicago hot dog, there are rules here, and they are not meant to be broken.

 Aerial view of white lighthouse at edge of green land with trees, surrounded by by blue-green waters